Idzumikatsu/crm/docs/NGINX_TRAINING.md

 4. **Troubleshooting** – reading logs, using `nginx -t`, and common errors.
 5. **Security practices** – OWASP CRS, HSTS, certificate management.

 New hires go through this material during onboarding.
-Practical exercises run on a dedicated test server.
+Practical exercises are carried out directly on the production instance with all necessary safeguards.